ydarbleoj/wdi-js-tictactoe-template/README.md

 	https://github.com/aikalima/wdi-js-tictactoe-final

 I leave it up to you how much you want to challenge yourself.
-You can use the solution as a model for your app, or just as a hint on how to solve certain aspects, or don't look at it at all :-)
+You can use the solution as a model for your app, or just for hints on how to solve certain aspects, or don't look at it at all :-)

 Both repos contain bare bones node web server (same one we used in Monday's lesson).
 After fork/clone, simply fire it up: